Webrobotix/Servo16/README.md

 For personal, educational, and prototyping use.
 Not intended for critical or safety-related applications.
 # RC Servo Controller Program

-## Disclaimer
+Terms of Use (Plain Language)

+By downloading, using, or running this RC Servo Controller Program, you agree to the following terms:

+**No Warranty**

-This software is provided **"AS IS"**, without any warranty of any kind.
+This program is provided “as is” with no guarantees of safety, performance, or fitness for any purpose.
-By using this program, you acknowledge that you do so at your own risk.
-The author(s) accept no liability for damages, injuries, or losses resulting from their use.

-## Safety Notice
-- Always keep hands, hair, and clothing clear of moving parts.
-- Do not exceed manufacturer voltage/current ratings for servos.
+The author makes no promises that it will work as expected or be error-free.

+**User Responsibility**

+You are fully responsible for how you use this software and any devices (RC servos, animatronics, mechanisms) connected to it.

+Safe setup and operation are entirely your responsibility.

+*Safety Requirements**

-- Do not leave animatronics or servo-driven mechanisms **unattended while powered**.
+Do not leave animatronics or servo-driven devices **unattended while powered**.

+Keep hands, hair, and clothing away from moving parts.

+Not designed for children without direct adult supervision.

-- Not designed for life-safety, medical, or critical applications.
+Not suitable for life-safety, medical, or critical systems.

-- Adult supervision required for use by minors.
+**Liability Limitation**

+The author is not liable for any injury, damage, or loss that may result from using this software or related hardware.

+By using this program, you accept all risk.